-Ted Kravitz is the famous TV reporter who has carved out a successful niche with his ‘Notebook’, and also famously angered Max Verstappen and Red Bull.
+Ted Kravitz is the famous Formula 1 reporter who has carved out a hugely successful niche with his 'Notebook' feature on Sky Sports, and also famously earned the ire of Max Verstappen and Red Bull.

-Now one of the most high-profile voices in F1 in the UK (and globally), the 49-year-old Kravitz was born on March 21, 1974, in Hammersmith London.
+Now one of the most high-profile voices in F1 globally, the 49-year-old Kravitz was born on March 21, 1974, in Hammersmith, London, England.

 He has carved out a long and successful career broadcasting to millions, with his quirky delivery and attire (think cargo shorts) mixing perfectly with the fantastic insight he brings.

-Now a paddock mainstay, Kravitz is the man who gives Sky Sports viewers a real behind-the-scenes take on what the teams really think and do during a Grand Prix weekend.
+Now a paddock mainstay, Kravitz is the man who gives TV viewers a real behind-the-scenes take on what the teams really think and do during a Grand Prix weekend.

 In short he’s a gem and must-watch TV, at least for most people both at the track and beyond.